VUIIS/dax/docs/installing_dax_in_a_virtual_environment.rst

 	login <username>
 	password <password>

-Make sure that tthe xnat_host is formatted similarly to 'xnat.website.com' NOT 'https://xnat.website.com/xnat'.
+Make sure that the xnat_host is formatted similarly to 'xnat.website.com' NOT 'https://xnat.website.com/xnat'.
 The full url is not required and WILL NOT WORK properly.

 Now, restart your dax virtual environment or source the .bashrc (preferable to restart).
 Finally, make sure the same xnat_host is in the .bashrc file